Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

     By default, the stage macro will automatically select all columns which exist in the source model, unless the `include_source_columns` macro is set to `false`.

-We are now ready to run our staging model.

 In summary this model will:

 - Be materialized as a view